pocketjoso/sudokuJS/README.md

 until is has succeeded.
 This means loading a very hard board can sometimes take up to a few seconds.

+`generateBoard` accepts a `callback` function as a second paramater, that gets called when the new board is ready.

 #### Candidates
 Candidates are hidden when a board loads.
 To show/hide candidates: